deadeyesky/startup/notes.md

 From the domains assignment, I figured out how to secure a domain and how to get simple routing done with caddy.
 In honest reflection, I realize that it is much easier than I thought.
 I figured out that I needed to update the record before doing anything else.

+## HTML Inputs
+I loved learning the different elemnts of HTML and their function.
+I honestly already knew a bunch of them but it is cool to finally learn the right names for some of the elements because I have been searching forever for them.

+## HTML Media
+For this assignment I figured out the ease by which I can render elements in a page.

+## HTML